 There is no additional charge.
 Reports necessary to meet changes in all UDS Clinical Quality reporting requirements are included as part of your subscription.
 Azara Healthcare will evaluate requests to create additional reports and determine whether they will be included or not.

 Note: Reports requiring new or additional data elements may require modifications to current data connectors to collect the necessary data elements.

-Because the DRVS application is delivered using a SaaS model, the only thing a client needs to access DRVS reporting is an Internet connected machine with a current form of web browser Internet Explorer 9, Firefox or Chrome.
-No servers or IT infrastructure are necessary.
+Because the DRVS application is delivered using a SaaS model, the only thing a client needs to access DRVS reporting is an internet connected machine with a currently updated web browser.
+No servers or IT infrastructure is necessary.
 To facilitate data transfer to the Azara DRVS database, Azara will need to co-locate the data connector code on or near the EHR database, whether on-premise or hosted.

 We use the UDS definition of encounter, which is a billable, face-to-face medical interaction with a provider.
 Based on the types of data currently being reported by DRVS, we do not count dental or behavioral health encounters in the billing metrics.

-Yes, the systems is designed to allow PCA or HCCN level branding, so that as these entities deliver Azara DRVS to their clients it looks and feels like it has been built and operated by that entity.
+Yes, the system is designed to allow PCA or network level branding, so that as these entities deliver Azara DRVS to their clients, it looks and feels like it has been built and operated by that entity.
 Azara Healthcare will work with the client to incorporate branding as part of the setup and deployment process.

 Azara has DRVS User Groups in a number of states where there is a large concentration of users, usually in conjunction with the efforts of a PCA or HCCN.
 We expect additional groups to form as we expand our geographic footprint and work closely with clients to foster idea sharing, collaboration and best practices.
 In addition, Azara holds an annual User’s Conference.
 The 2019 User Conference is scheduled for May of 2019.